-Analysts have wondered if the US would eventually agree to allow Assad to stay, even temporarily, as a trade with Russia in order to gain better cooperation in strikes against the Islamic State group, commonly known as ISIL or ISIS.
+Analysts have wondered if the US would eventually agree to allow Assad to stay in power, even temporarily, as a trade with Russia in order to gain better cooperation in strikes against the Islamic State group, commonly known as ISIL or ISIS.

 Russian forces began arriving in Syria in September to bolster Assad, a longtime ally, and have since conducted regular airstrikes.
 The Pentagon claims those airstrikes are largely targeted at anti-Assad rebel groups rather than ISIS forces.

 Kerry's comments were met with a strong rebuke from US Sen. John McCain, R-Ariz., the chairman of the Senate Armed Services Committee.

 "That can only be matched by Neville Chamberlain's trip to Munich, to say that a butcher who has killed 240,000 of his own people, used chemical weapons and caused millions of refugees [SUGGESTED AD IN BRACKETS: might be allowed to remain in power] is a low point in American diplomatic history," McCain told Defense News.